SuperOfficeDocs/superoffice-docs/docs/en/marketing/flows/learn/define-flow-actions.md

 Keep an overview of those who signed up, or was engaged, or to keep track and follow-up on later​.
 The contact is added as member to the specified selection and/or project.

-Before you begin, create a selection and/or project if necessary.
-Alternatively, update the step settings later.

 1. Drag the **Add to selection and/or project** box from the step menu and drop it into an available slot in the flowchart.
-1. Add contact to static selection: choose a static contact selection from the list.
+1. Add contact to static selection: choose a static contact selection from the list or click **New** to create a new one.

 1. Add contact as project member: choose a project from the list.

 > [!TIP]